CATALYSTS FOR COLLECTIVE ACTION

 That’s why our Summit Series is not a traditional conference.
 Summit attendees include the world’s sharpest leaders, ideators, and emerging minds — through the space we create, we elevate the expertise, lived experiences, and ideas of this unlikely group of collaborators.

 Since 2011, we have collectively addressed some of the most pressing obstacles facing the UN’s Sustainable Development Goals in Canada and abroad.
-Whether it’s energy access, decarbonization, high school education, or another topic, WGSI is not afraid to take risks and adopt new approaches in pursuit of big picture solutions.
+Whether it’s access to renewable energy sources like solar power, decarbonization, high school education, or another topic, WGSI is not afraid to take risks and adopt new approaches in pursuit of big picture solutions.
 As an organization, we are more interested in asking the right questions than we are in suggesting the answers.

 Summit dialogues are just the beginning.
 WGSI’s network continues to connect and collaborate long after they have returned home, revealing unexpected pathways to action for years to come.